-- Processed foods – Processed foods have high glycaemic index .
+- Processed foods – Processed foods have high glycemic index .
 They can make you put on weight.
 In other words, do include advantages of whole grains and cereals.
 Avoid refined sugars like cookies, ice crème, sweets.

 - Take a moderate amount of protein and fat.
 Choose lean meat and less saturated fat.

 - Always include green leafy vegetables and salads in the PCOS diet menu.